Ryan Cheng (actor)

 Yang Huixiang (杨辉翔 (Yáng Huīxiáng), born December 18, 1993), professionally known as Ryan Cheng or Cheng Lei (丞磊 (Chéng Lěi)), is a Chinese actor.
-He gained recognition for playing the role of Xiao Hansheng in the drama A Familiar Stranger (2022), Gong Shangjue in My Journey to You (2023), and Xiao Jue in Legend of the Female General (2025).
+He gained early recognition for his role as Xiao Hansheng in the short drama A Familiar Stranger (2022), and later received wider recognition for portraying Gong Shangjue in My Journey to You (2023).
+He is also known for his lead roles as Xiao Jue in Legend of the Female General (2025) and Xiahou Dan in How Dare You!?
+(2026).